amitha511/interpreter/README.md

 # text based calculator

-This project is able to execute commands that are presented as strings.
+This project is able to execute com.ofir.taboola.commands that are presented as strings.

-The project prints the state of the variables when it finishes executing the commands.
+The project prints the state of the variables when it finishes executing the com.ofir.taboola.commands.